CPA Exam Pass Rates 2026: Statistics, Trends & What You Need to Score

 Which CPA exam section is the hardest?

-FAR (Financial Accounting and Reporting) is consistently the hardest section with the lowest pass rate around 43%.
-This is due to its broad coverage of GAAP topics, governmental accounting, and nonprofit accounting.
+FAR (Financial Accounting and Reporting) is consistently the hardest Core section with a pass rate around 43%, driven by its broad coverage of GAAP, governmental, and nonprofit accounting.
+Among Discipline sections, BAR is even tougher at roughly 40%.
 Most candidates recommend taking FAR first.

 How many times can you take the CPA exam?